THE OHIO WOMEN’S PUBLIC POLICY NETWORK VOTER GUIDE: NOVEMBER 3 , 2020 , GENERAL ELECTION

-A nonpartisan guide to inform voters of candidates’ stances on issues affecting women and families in the November 6 General Election for statewide executive offices, state house, and state senate races
+A nonpartisan guide to inform voters of candidates’ stances on issues affecting women and families in the November 3 General Election for Ohio State House and Ohio State Senate candidates

-EARLY VOTING: Begins October 10, 2018 and includes the Saturday, Sunday, and Monday Before Election Day
+EARLY IN-PERSON VOTING: Begins October 6, 2020 and includes the Saturday, Sunday, and Monday Before Election Day

 ABOUT THE GUIDE

-The Women’s Public Policy Network’s 2018 State Primary Election Voter Guide was created to serve as a non-partisan, educational tool for voters to understand where candidates for the 2018 general election stand on issues impacting Ohio’s women and families.
+The Women’s Public Policy Network’s 2020 State General Election Voter Guide was created to serve as a non-partisan, educational tool for voters to understand where candidates for the 2020 general election stand on issues impacting Ohio’s women and families.
 This project is intended to be a voter education guide, and is not an endorsement of any candidate or political party.
 As a non-partisan organization, we neither support nor oppose candidates or political parties.

 PROJECT NARRATIVE AND METHODOLOGY